Principle: on grated cocoa.

 Depending on the manufactured assortment of the planned output volume, the amount of equipment can vary significantly.

-On The KADZAMA website we have Kits section where you can find two conceptually different sets of K2 and K2 Plus.
+On the KADZAMA website we have Business page where you can find different combinations of equipment for different business needs.

 Professional equipment needed for the production of grated cocoa:

 Boat (this is a blender)

 You can start the production process with just four employees.
 With an increase in revenue and an increase in production capacity, it will be possible to expand the staff.

 Technologist manager.
 A person should be well versed not only in the technological aspects of chocolate production, but also have a good understanding of how machines work and be able to tune them.